 The Cross Enterprise Basic eReferral Workflow Definition profile builds upon the ITI Cross Enterprise Document Workflow (XDW) profile to manage the workflow related to an eReferral.

-The management of the workflow related to clinical process has becoming a fundamental topic with the increasing of the use by different sectors of document sharing related IHE profiles with their different types of document and information.
-IHE ITI has approved in Trial Implementation the Cross-Enterprise Document Workflow profile but the work done by ITI has been on the definition of the technical structure to manage a clinical workflow and not on the definition of the clinical processes, work left to the different domain.
+The management of the workflow related to clinical processes is a critical complement to the use by different sectors of document sharing related IHE profiles with their different types of document and information.
+IHE ITI has approved in Trial Implementation the Cross-Enterprise Document Workflow profile but the work done by ITI has been on the definition of the technical infrastructure to manage a clinical workflow and not on the definition of the clinical processes, work left to the different IHE Domains.

 The Cross Enterprise Basic eReferral Workflow Definition Profile defines the workflow related to the eReferral.
 This workflow is involved in many clinical and organizational processes for its important role in the process of digitalization.
-The definition of a workflow with fixed rules and task is needed in a scenario cross enterprise in which many actors are involved in the same process.
+The definition of a workflow with fixed rules and tasks is needed in a cross enterprise scenario in which many participants are involved to support a referral process

 X.1 Purpose and Scope

-The management of the workflow related to clinical process has becoming a fundamental topic with the increasing of the use by different sectors of document sharing related IHE profiles with their different types of document and information.
+The management of the workflow related to clinical process is a fundamental topic with the increasing of the use by different sectors of document sharing related IHE profiles with their different types of document and information.

 This profile is built upon the ITI XDW profile to manage the Cross Enterprise Basic eReferral Workflow.
 The management of the workflow related to the eReferral is involved in many clinical and organizational processes for its important role in the process of digitalization.
 The lack of a workflow management, at the moment, blocks the use of the eReferral in an extended way.
 The eReferral, without an instrument to manage its workflow, is only an order without any information about the status of the order itself.
-The definition of a workflow with fixed rules and task is needed in a scenario cross enterprise in which many actors are involved in the same process.
+The definition of a workflow with fixed rules and task is needed in a cross-enterprise scenario in which many actors are involved in the same process.

 The creation of an eReferral by a GP, or Primary Care Provider (PCP) opens a clinical process that involves many actors and that is a cross-enterprise workflow.
-The purpose of the XBeR-WD profile is to precisely define the workflow associated with an eReferral Document, the actors involved and the digital documents related with this process (produced in this process or produced in other clinical processes but interesting also in this one).
+The purpose of the XBeR-WD profile is to precisely define the workflow associated with an eReferral Document, the actors involved and the digital documents related with this process (produced in this or in other processes, but related to the eReferral workflow).

 X.2 Process Flow

-In the basic workflow pathway the patient attends a consultation to his GP for a health problem.
+A common workflow pathway that illustrates the simplest process enabled by XBeR-WD profile, is the use-case where the patient attends a consultation to his GP for an health problem.
 The practitioner examines him and some of his reports in relation with his health problem.
 After the visit the practitioner prescribes an exam.

 The workflow connected to these organizational and clinical actions is composed of four steps: